thaimynguyen/Automate_Boring_Stuff_With_Python/README.md

-# Automate_Boring_Stuff_With_Python
+# Automate The Boring Stuff With Python
-Coding practices following the Automate The Boring Stuff With Python by Al Sweigart
+Coding practices following a book called 'Automate The Boring Stuff With Python'  by Al Sweigart